MORRIS & STONE, LLP DEFAMATION ATTORNEYS (714) 954-0700

 Similarly, and this is a tough concept, to some extent the speaker gets to define his own words.
 In the earlier example, I explained that it would be defamatory to state that someone cheats on his taxes, even if stated as an opinion.
 But what if someone said that anyone making over a million dollars per year should pay 50% of the money to the government, and then called Warren Buffet a tax cheat for failing to pay that amount?
 In that context, the statement would not be defamatory because the speaker defined the term.
 Upon learning that you and your spouse make it a point to go on a "date night" every week, Dr. Laura calls you "bad parents" on the radio because she feels that parents should never leave their children with a babysitter.
 You could not sue for defamation, because she is entitled to believe and say that such conduct constitutes bad parenting.
 She gets to define the term.

-Some words are too ambiguous to define, and also will not support a claim of defamation.
+Some words are too ambiguous to define, and thus will not support a claim of defamation.
 Someone creates a website called "Skanks" and lists you as a skank.
 You would probably not win on a defamation case, because that word cannot be afforded a precise interpretation that would permit the trier of fact to decide whether you are or are not a skank.

 In determining whether a statement is true or false, you must also examine how the statement is made.
 If a newspaper reports that Joe Dokes was arrested and charged with murder, and it is later determined that Joe Dokes was innocent, that does not mean that the newspaper is now liable for defamation.
 What the newspaper reported was absolutely true -- he was arrested and charged with murder.
-In one Internet defamation case, a court held that calling someone a liar was not defamatory when the circumstances made clear that the speaker did not have sufficient facts to reach that conclusion.

 One very important point to understand is that truth is a defense to defamation, and since it is a defense, the defendant has the burden of proving the statement is true.
 In other words, the plaintiff only needs to testify that the statement is false, and the defendant must then prove that it is true.
 We recently won a $1.6 million judgment for our client, resulting from an email the defendant had sent to our client's customers.
 In the email, the defendant claimed that our client had "cheated most of his customers."
 If the law required the plaintiff to prove the falsity of the statement, that would have been nearly impossible.
 What could we have done; called every customer our client had ever had in order to prove they had not been cheated?
 For this reason, the law puts the burden on the defendant to prove the truth of the statement.
 Defendant claimed his statement was true, but he could not identify a single customer who had been cheated (because there weren't any).